lpaajarvi/todo-withusers-frontend/README.md

 <h2>App is deployed in Heroku: https://todo-with-users-lauri.herokuapp.com/</h2>

-I didn't want to reuse code from the previous todo-app, so I could see what I can come up with from scratch.
+I didn't want to reuse code from the previous todo-app, so I could see what I can come up with from scratch in a few days.

 Uses MERN:
 <ul>